Interesting Nonfiction Books for Kids

 Swimming with Sharks: The Daring Discoveries of Eugenie Clark by Heather Lang, illustrated by Jordi Solano

 Genie loved all fish, especially sharks, and wanted to be a fish scientist.
 Even though she lived in the 1930s when that wasn’t a regular job for a woman, Genie found work — first as an assistant, then as a researcher for the US Navy, and finally she opened up her own marine laboratory.
 She focused her research on sharks, discovering more about sharks than anyone knew before.
 Reading this picture book biography inspired me and sparked my interest in learning more about sharks.
+Added to Big List of Picture Book Biographies.

 Poetry for Kids Emily Dickinson edited by Susan Snively, PhD, illustrated by Christine Davenier

 I’m already a HUGE Emily Dickinson fan so the poems, to me, are wonderful.
 But, what sets this book apart are the whimsical illustrations.
 They bring the poems to life!
 Especially for children.
+Added to Big List of Picture Book Biographies.

 Rad Women Worldwide by Kate Schatz, illustrated by Miriam Klein Stahl